 General Information

-Admission Requirements to Graduate (M.A., M.S., M.Ed., C.A.G.S., and C.G.S.)
+Admission Requirements to Graduate (M.A., M.A.T., M.S., M.Ed., C.A.G.S., and C.G.S.)
 Programs

 Learning Goals (Advanced Degree) (p.
 Error!
 Bookmark not defined.)

 Admission to the Feinstein School of Education and Human Development master’s level programs is determined by the quality of the total application.
 Applicants must submit the materials listed below to the associate dean of graduate studies as a measure of their potential for success in graduate-level studies.